pallet/pallet/README.md

 destroying and configuring cloud level access to nodes, it does not address the differences in images used across providers.
 This is what Pallet adds.

-Pallet can be used in a declaritive or an imperative fashion. defnode is used to decalre node types, specifying the image template and possibly bootstrap and other configuration.
-The converge function can then be used to control the number of nodes of each type that are running in your cloud, and applies the declared configuration as required.
-The lift function can also be used to apply configuration without adjusting node counts.
-Both converge and lift both accept inline definiton of configuration actions that should be run.
+`defnode` is used to decalre node types, specifying the image template and possibly bootstrap and other configuration.
+The `converge` function can then be used to control the number of nodes of each type that are running in your cloud, and applies the declared configuration as required.
+The `lift` function can also be used to apply configuration without adjusting node counts.
+Both converge and lift accept inline definiton of configuration actions that should be run.

 In pallet, low level resources can be combined in clojure functions, known as crates, that are used to specify configuration.
-Crates are clojure functions and can call other crates, with arguments, as required.
+Crates are clojure functions that have an initial `request` argument, and can call other crates, with arguments, as required.
+The request argument is used to carry the configuration request state, and is updated, and returned by each reasource function.
+The request map must be threaded through each resource or crate call.

 Crates can be packaged and distributed as clojure jar files.

-Pallet can also execute chef cookbooks using 'chef-solo'.

 [API documentation](http://hugoduncan.github.com/pallet) is available.